network-for-good/sso_users_api/README.md

 ````

 ## Using the Users API
-Before you can use the Users api, you must set the access token on the Base class so it can be used to set the authorization header
+Before you can use the Users api, you must set the access token on the Base class so it can be used to set the authorization header.
+Add the following line to an initializer file and set the token in API_KEYS (do not include it in the repository)

 ````
-  SsoUsersApi::Base.access_token [access_token created from above]
+  SsoUsersApi::Base.access_token = [access_token created from above]
 ````

 ### Creating a new user